 So much of a love freak, that she can't so much as jump in battle without saying the word in some of the games.

-She is contrasted with two of the series' Archangels, to show how much more the gets the whole "Power of Love" thing than them; Vulcanus pays lip service to the concept but is actually a hateful bigot, and Virunga is kinder but doesn't realize that taking Sicily back to Celestia is Cruel Mercy and she is actually happier in the Netherworld.
+She is contrasted with two of the series' Archangels, to show how much more she gets the whole "Power of Love" thing than them; Vulcanus pays lip service to the concept but is actually a hateful bigot, and while Virunga is kinder and even tries to claim his actions in the name of "Love", he doesn't realize that taking Sicily back to Celestia is Cruel Mercy and she is actually happier in the Netherworld.
 Flonne is such a pure example of this trope that she eventually becomes the Archangel herself.

 Kim Kaphwan of the Fatal Fury series has made it his life's goal to eliminate evil and stand for justice and truth... as well as strong-arming criminals into his "reformatory" program of intensive trainingnote his reformation of Chang Koehan and Choi Bounge led to the formation of Team Korea in the King of Fighters series.
 Later on in the series, he seems to gain the ability to Detect Evil, as his eyes glow yellow whenever he meets up with an evil character.
 Indeed, fans often use Kim's "evil sense" as a way to determine whether or not a character is truly a villain.
 His son Jae Hoon also follows suit, and sometimes labels someone overconfident but not completely evil like Gato...
 EVIL!